-The CIT Cork School of Music is located in a purpose-built state of the art facility located in Union Quay, Cork.
+The MTU Cork School of Music is located in a purpose-built state of the art facility located in Union Quay, Cork.

 The National Maritime College of Ireland opened in October 2004.
 The development of this state-of-the-art building was funded using the public-private-partnership model.
 The college is located in Ringaskiddy, Co.
 Cork.

-As well as the aforementioned campuses the Institute currently occupies rented accommodation at Model Farm Road and at the North Point Business Park.
+As well as the aforementioned campuses the University currently occupies rented accommodation at Model Farm Road.

 The non-academic staff members break down as follows: 187 Management, Clerical Admin and Library; 169 Student Services Support, including Exam Invigilators; 86 Technicians; 70 Research staff; and 89 support staff including Caretakers, Attendants and Cleaners.